KDD-OpenSource/chair-website-template/first-draft/content/abstract.md

 title: "Abstract"
 date: 2018-05-07T20:21:41+02:00
 draft: true
+type: "abstract"
 ---

-We present MetaExp, a system that assists the user during the exploration of large knowledge graphs, given two sets of initial nodes.
+We present **MetaExp**, a system that assists the user during the exploration of large knowledge graphs, given two sets of initial nodes.
 At its core, MetaExp presents a small set of meta-paths to the user, which are sequences of relationships among nodes.
 Such